A hearty and warming winter soup with parsnips and fresh thyme.

 - Salt and pepper to taste

-- Fresh parsley and cream to serve optional
+- Fresh parsley and heavy cream to serve

 - 1 large parsnip

-- Olive oil to fill a fry pan 1 cm deep
+- Olive oil, to fill a frying pan 1 cm deep

 - Heat a large soup pot over medium heat.
 Add in the olive oil and the onions.
 Cook the onions for 5 minutes until they start to become translucent.